 Katelyn was out and about the entirety of Wednesday, spending the day at the newly opened National Museum of African American History and Culture (NMAAHC) and attended an event in the evening entitled, “Woke!
-Black Resistance to US Domestic and Foreign Policy.”
+Black Resistance to U.S. Domestic and Foreign Policy.”
 Of the visit to the museum, Katelyn said it left her head spinning for several hours afterward since it was so rich in content.
 She called out one particularly poignant exhibit,

-”After visiting the Emmett Till Memorial and one of the formerly segregated train cars, I was ready to take some quiet moments for reflection in the contemplation room.”
 Overall she said time in this museum would be remembered as one of her “defining moments in D.C.”
 Moreover, Katelyn described the evening event as memorable in its own way:

 The room was packed as the panel opened with a poem, performed by a DC native, about the beauty of Blackness.
 Over the course of the panel, presenters shared the history of Black women in the Black radical tradition, as well as strategies for intervention through organizing domestically and abroad.

 She was struck by remarks from Ajamu Baraka — the 2016 Vice Presidential Candidate for the Green Party, who reminded everyone not to think of struggles for justice solely in a United States context, a habit we can easily fall into since there are so many domestic battlegrounds.
 But justice is universal and we can be empowered by approaching it as such.